-Fishing operations typically catch more than one species at a time, although some are more species selective than others.
-Pelagic trawling and purse seining tend to catch mostly one species, with only minor proportions of bycatch.
-Demersal trawling, bottom seining, and longlining tend to catch a mixture of species.
+Fishing gear operations that harvest multiple types of fish simultaneously are defined as mixed fisheries, although some are more selective than others.
+Pelagic trawling and purse-seining tend to catch mostly one species, with only minor quantities of bycatch.
+Demersal trawling, bottom-seining, and longlining tend to catch a mixture of species.
 These technical interactions may vary through time and space (e.g. interactions might vary between day and night, or between different times of year, or between different areas).
-Most fisheries data are aggregated based on species, gear, mesh size range, ICES rectangle, and calendar quarter which may create perceived interactions that do not occur, while more subtle interactions are missed.
+Most fisheries data are aggregated based on species, gear, mesh size range, ICES rectangle, and calendar quarter; this may create perceived interactions that do not occur, while more subtle interactions are missed.

-Tusk, ling, blue ling, and redfish
+Tusk, ling, blue ling, redfish, and eel

-Currently the major fisheries are the Norwegian longline and gillnet fisheries, but bycatches of ling are taken by other gears, such as trawls and handlines.
-Around 50% of the Norwegian landings are taken by longlines and 45% by gillnets, partly in the directed ling fisheries and partly as bycatch in fisheries for other groundfish.
+Currently the major ling fisheries are the Norwegian longline and gillnet fisheries, but bycatches of ling are taken by other gears, such as trawls and handlines.
+Around 50% of the Norwegian ling landings are taken by longlines and 45% by gillnets, partly in the directed ling fisheries and partly as bycatch in fisheries for other groundfish.
 Other nations catch ling as bycatch in their trawl fisheries.

 Tusk is primarily bycatch in the ling and cod fisheries.
-Currently the major fisheries in Subarea 2 are the Norwegian longline and gillnet fisheries, but there are also bycatches by other gears, e.g. trawls and handlines.
-For other nations, tusk is bycatch in their trawl and longline fisheries.
+Currently the major fisheries in Subarea 2 are the Norwegian longline and gillnet fisheries, but there are also bycatches by other gears such as trawls and handlines.
+Other nations catch tusk as bycatch in their trawl and longline fisheries.

-Blue ling is primarily caught as bycatch in the longline and gillnet fisheries on ling, tusk, and saithe.
+Blue ling is primarily caught as bycatch in the ling, tusk, and saithe longline and gillnet fisheries.

-A directed demersal and pelagic fishery on beaked redfish has been permitted in the Norwegian Economic Zone since 2014.
+A directed demersal and pelagic fishery on beaked redfish has been permitted in the Norwegian EEZ since 2014.
 Reasonable catch rates and low bycatches of other species were reported for this fishery.
 The golden redfish is only caught as bycatch, predominantly in the gillnet fishery for saithe and bottom trawl fishery for beaked redfish.
 Most of the catches taken by countries other than Norway are taken in mixed fisheries together with saithe and cod.